Torture. It can be slow, it can be quick, but it is always painful and, like all dastardly plans, goes so much better with a little gloating.

-Not a villain, but in The Rock, Cage tells Connery exactly what the nerve toxin will do to both of them if they're exposed to it in its highly-concentrated liquid form.
-Connery, who happens to be holding the toxin in some strings of fragile-looking glass spheres, is suddenly a lot more careful with them.
+- Not a villain, but in The Rock, Goodspeed tells Mason exactly what the VX gas will do to both of them if they're exposed to it in its highly-concentrated liquid form.
+Mason, who happens to be holding the toxin in some strings of fragile-looking glass spheres, is suddenly a lot more careful with them.

 Dr. Arenski: "Let me give you one piece of advice.
 Take it for what you will.
 Piss off terrorists, piss off mobsters, piss off your president if you wish.
 But never ever piss off a microbiologist."

 - In season six, Jack tells a man who is about to be injected with poison exactly what the agony will feel like, and how many doses it will take before his heart gives in.

 - In the first season, he also goes to great lengths to explain what's going to happen when he stuffs the towel down his victim's throat.